open223/models.open223.info/README.md

 ```

 While a local build runs, `examples/*.md` point at your checkout and carry a
-"Preview build" warning admonition.
+"Preview build" warning admonition; so do branch and pull request builds, whose
+pages validate a copy that is not going to be published.
+A `main` build is
+building what is about to be published, so it carries no such note.
 Only the published URL belongs in the
 repository, so three things keep it out:

 1. `./build_examples.sh` restores the published URL when it exits, however it